jespen/studioclay/SHOP_SETUP.md

 1. User selects a payment method in `PaymentSelection.tsx`
 2. `product_type: 'art_product'` is passed to the payment API
-3. After successful payment, an `art_order` record is created
+3. After successful payment, an `art_order` record is created with status `confirmed`
+4. Product's stock quantity is automatically decremented and `in_stock` status is updated
-4. User is redirected to the confirmation page
+5. User is redirected to the confirmation page

 ## Step 7: Confirmation Page Implementation